How to Create a UEFI-Bootable Windows 10 installation USB?

 The drive needs to be formatted prompt

-Step 7.
-After clicking "Yes", WinToUSB begins creating the Winddows installation USB drive.
+Step 8.
+After clicking "Yes", WinToUSB begins the Windows installation USB drive creation process.

 ceating Windows Installation USB drive